PHOTO - World home | contact us | attorneys & staff | japanese

 (5) How to Apply for a First Passport

-All persons with a claim to U.S. citizenship must apply for a first passport in person.
+Any individual who believes they have a claim to U.S. citizenship must apply for a first passport in person.

-For All Minors Under Age 14:
+For All Minors under 16:

-• All applications for children under 14 require both parents' or legal guardians' consent.
+• All applications for children under 16 require both parents' or legal guardians' consent.

-For All Minors Ages 14 to 17:
+For All Minors Ages 16 to 17:

 • The applicant MUST appear in person.